dfinity/interface-spec/spec/md-spec/ic-interface-spec.md

 :::note
-This status is orthogonal to the question of whether a canister is empty or not: an empty canister can be in status `running`.
-Calls to such a canister are still rejected, but because the canister is empty.
+This status is orthogonal to whether a canister is empty or not: an empty canister can be in status `running`.
+Calls to such a canister are still rejected by the IC with an HTTP error, but because the canister is empty.
 :::

 ### Signatures